Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/11/nuget-packager-visual-studio-extension.md

 ## Done

-When you build in Debug mode, you’ll get a “.nupkg” file in the root folder of your NuGet Packager project.
-Rename it to be a “.zip” file and have a check through it to see if contains everything you’d expect.
+When you build in Debug mode, you'll get a ".nupkg" file in the root folder of your NuGet Packager project.
+Rename it to be a ".zip" file and have a check through it to see if contains everything you'd expect.

 Double check your NuSpec file to make sure the id and title are spot on and that your project URL points to the most useful introduction to your project.

 When you build in Release mode, it will automatically publish to NuGet.
-You’ll need your NuGet API key handy as it will prompt you to enter it.
+You'll need your NuGet API key handy as it will prompt you to enter it.
 You only need to do this once.